escuccim/mammography-models/ReadMe.md

 ## Methods

 ### Data Preprocessing and Augmentation
 In order to create a training dataset of adequate size images from the CBIS-DDSM dataset were combined with images from the DDSM dataset.
 As the raw images are not of a standard size we extracted 299x299 tiles from each raw scan.
 For the CBIS-DDSM images the provided masks were used to extract the Region of Interest (ROI).
-For the DDSM images we created tiles out of each image and used them as long as they met certain basic criteria.
+For the DDSM images tiles were created from each image and used as long as they met certain basic criteria.

 Data augmentation was used to increase the size of the datasets, with multiple datasets created with different techniques used to extract the ROI and different amounts of data augmentation.